 The amount and duration of compensation available to a claimant is determined by statute and year of injury.
-Generally speaking, compensation is based upon 2 different wage calculations.
+Generally, compensation is based upon 2 wage calculations.
 The calculation used depends upon the duration and nature of the disability compensation sought.
 Temporary total disability compensation is payable to someone whose work injury prohibits her from returning to her former position of employment during the time the injury is healing.
 It is “temporary” in the sense that the disability isn’t considered permanent (although it may ultimately result in permanent loss of function) and the injured worker has not yet reached maximum medical improvement (meaning, again, that further improvement is still anticipated).

 Most injuries result in less than 12 weeks of lost time from work.
 During this period, disability compensation payments are based upon wages earned just prior to the injury, typically either the average of earnings 6 weeks prior to the injury or, if higher, earnings 1 week prior to the injury.
 Just as taxes and withholding taken from normal wages means there is a difference between an employee’s gross and net wages, so too in the workers’ compensation setting is there a difference between the wage calculation (based upon earnings) and the rate of payment.
-Generally speaking, the rate of disability compensation for an injury that results in 12 weeks or less of lost time from work is 72% of the initial wage calculation.
+Generally, the rate of disability compensation for an injury that results in 12 weeks or less of lost time from work is 72% of the initial wage calculation.

 The purpose of temporary total disability compensation is to provide for an injured worker’s loss of earnings that result from the injury and during the period of recovery.
 Other forms of compensation are available after maximum recovery from the injury has occurred and if permanent restrictions or limitations remain.